 Benedictine University's M.S. in Finance program is designed for working adults who have a business-related undergraduate degree and desire a career in the area of finance.
 The program's classes are ideal for those who seek flexibility in their course schedules and plan to register as either a full- or part-time student.
 Classes are conducted one evening per week per class on the main campus in Lisle starting at 6:30 p.m.
-Select courses may be offered in a weekend, online or matinee (3:00-6:00 p.m.) format, enabling a student to take additional courses in one quarter and thus requiring the student to come to campus only one night per week.
-Please consult the schedule for the exact times and locations.
-4+1 M.S. in Finance Program:

-Well-qualified Benedictine University students who complete a B.B.A. or B.S. undergraduate degree may be eligible to complete the M.S. in Finance program with one additional year (four additional quarters) of full-time graduate study (12 quarter credit hours per quarter).
-Students in other majors are encouraged to discuss curricular options with the program director.
-The full-time 4+1 Program is developed specifically for recent college graduates.
-Admission to the program is not automatic and an application must be completed during the student's senior year of undergraduate coursework.
 Course Substitutions and Waivers: Course substitutions and waivers for foundation-level courses may be determined by the M.S in Finance department chair/program director, on a case-by-case basis.
 Students with a graduate business degree or a professional certificate/licensure (e.g., Certified Public Accountant, Project Management Professional, Chartered Financial Analyst, etc.) may be eligible for a course substitution/waiver.
 Students with extensive undergraduate equivalent coursework completed at a 3.000 or higher GPA taken within seven years from the date of application to the M.S. in Finance program may be eligible for a course substitution/waiver.
 Course substitutions/waivers cannot be awarded for professional work/life experience.
 Up to 16 quarter credits hours are available for course substitution and waiver.
 Curriculum: The M.S. in Finance program requires 64 quarter credit hours of graduate coursework of which at least 32 quarter credit hours of graduate coursework must be completed at Benedictine University.
 The program consists of four major components: - 1.
 Managerial Process: two courses focused on management skills and knowledge necessary for those student seeking managerial positions in finance - 2.
 Advanced Core/ Foundation Finance Competency: five courses build the framework for advanced finance topic coursework - 3.
 Core Advanced Finance Topics: five courses focused on in-depth concepts, theories and issues in finance - 4.
-Electives: students are required to choose three elective courses suited to their personal or professional interests

-Managerial Competency Topics:
+Electives: students are required to choose three elective courses suited to their personal or professional interests Managerial Competency Topics:

 MBA 520 Leadership and Business Ethics in the Global Environment (4)

 MGMT 530 Organizational Behavior (4)

 Core/Foundation Finance Competency:

 MSF 604 Theory and Practice of Financial Reporting (4)

 MSF 643 Financial Mathematics (4)

 MSF 653 Investment Theory and Portfolio Management (4)

 MSF 658 Derivative and Risk Management (4)

 MSBA 659 Business Analytics (4)

 Advance Finance Topics:

 MSF 646 Fixed Income Securities (4)

 MSF 647 Behavioral Finance (4)

 MSF 656 Investment Analysis (4)

 MSF 660 Investment Seminar Capstone (4)

 MST 605 Tax Influences on Decision-Making (4)

 Electives: students are required to choose 16 quarter credit hours of elective courses (4 courses) suited to their personal or professional interests.
 Corporate Finance Concentration:

 The Corporate Finance concentration provides the skills and knowledge necessary for maximizing shareholder value through long-term and short-term financial planning and the implementation of various strategies.
 Everything from capital investment decisions to investment banking falls under the domain of corporate finance.
 This concentration expands the career opportunities available to you in the areas of financial analysis, CFO, corporate treasurer, controller, director of finance or investment banker.
-You may earn this concentration by selecting 16 quarter credit hours from the list below:

-MBA 626 Strategic Business Communications (4)

-MBA 613 Business and Economic Forecasting (4)

-MSF 655 Securities Regulations (4)

-MSA 603 Cost Analysis, Profit Planning and Control (4)

-Regulation and Compliance:
+You may earn this concentration by selecting 16 quarter credit hours from the list below: MBA 626 Strategic Business Communications (4) MBA 613 Business and Economic Forecasting (4) MSF 655 Securities Regulations (4) MSA 603 Cost Analysis, Profit Planning and Control (4) Regulation and Compliance: